 - meeting all legal requirements.

-Committee members are appointed and hold office according to the association's constitution.
+Committee members are elected or appointed and hold office according to the association's constitution.

-Each member of the committee should be familiar with the association's constitution and legal obligations.
+Each member of the committee should be familiar with the association's constitution and its legal obligations.

 The constitution of an incorporated association must set out the composition and function of the committee.
 It must also make provisions regarding: